Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/lod.md

 ## 4. Referenceable resources

-Referenceable resources are information design issue.
+Referenceable resources are an information design issue.
 What things do you want to represent in your website?
 Ideally, everything you might want to refer to should have its own (stable) URL.

 ### Examples